HOME

 Anne Tracey b.
 17 Feb?
 1880 of Killbane [Kilbane Killokennedy] Sp.
 Patt Hayes & Mary Anne Gunning of Kilbane.
 Broadford Parish

-Timothy Tracey, of Kilbane, shoemaker, & Anne Ryan
+Timothy Tracey, shoemaker, & Anne Ryan

 Timothy Tracey b.
 2 March 1876 of Kilbane.
 Timothy Tracey Kilbane father.
 (Tyan LDS) [Bridgetown Clare]